 Adopting a questioning stance can help to understand different people and their motives for social actions.
 In a globalised world, this is of particular urgency in order to counteract discriminations.
 Due to digitalisation and global migratory movements, awareness is growing that we share the world with many people - relating is becoming more complex.
-One cannot directly understand every opinion; One does not share every political attitude.
-Here, the Questioning We - as a political group, community of researchers, etc. - helps to understand social phenomena, to question one's own values in relation to them and to contribute to shaping society using the knowledge acquired.
+One cannot directly understand every opinion; one does not share every political attitude.
+Here, the Questioning We - as a political group, community of researchers, etc. - helps to understand social phenomena, to question one's own values in relation to them and to contribute to shaping society using the knowledge acquired

 The questions themselves also play a central role in this connection.
 Societies are confronted with questions which result from the way regional, national and global problems are intertwined.
-These questions are multifaceted and often complex, such as: How can wealth, resources, education and participation be shared as common property and be distributed fairly?
+These questions are multifaceted and often complex, such as: Who has the right to collect data, resources or art?
 How can populism and new forms of nationalism be dealt with in a globalised world?
-How can cities look like that openly seek to counteract the critical conditions of climate change or a global pandemic like Covid-19?

-The problems are related, the questions can no longer be handled separately from one another.
+The problems are interrelated, the questions can no longer be handled separately.
 Even if this appears as a great challenge, these questions can be shaped through societal debates in such ways that solutions may arise.
 However, behind the obviously societally-relevant questions, there is always a crucial aspect which must be considered: What does a specific solution mean?
 What societal consequences will the suggested solution have?
 A certain perception of a problem and its solution also always reveal and influence who the person or group posing this question wants to be.
 For example, it makes a difference whether I, as an answer to the question of how anthropogenic greenhouse gases can be reduced, suggest to abolish humans, or whether I work on mechanisms for lower per capita emissions.
-From the perspective of man, the first solution is out of question.
-Not all solution options have such clear meanings, but should be reflected upon.
+In terms of human rights, the first solution is out of question.
+Not all solution options have such clear meanings but should be reflected upon.

 Furthermore, different societal actors can have very different problem perceptions.
 Thus, they also ask fundamentally different questions, which manifest themselves in partially conflicting answers, findings and actions.
 An example of this is the Fridays for Future movement.
-While pro-lignite companies are posing the question as to how they can generate energy most efficiently from the excavation of lignite, climate activists are asking how global CO2 emissions can be reduced and how the global economic system can be reformed under the premise of climate justice.
-An open struggle around such questions is central for democracy.
+While pro-lignite companies are posing the question as to how they can generate energy most efficiently from the excavation of lignite, climate activists are asking how global CO2-emissions can be reduced and how the global economic system can be reformed under the premise of climate justice.
+A public struggle around such questions is central for democracy.

 Discussion of these kinds of questions requires the fundamental freedom in society to ask them and be allowed to discuss them.
 A look back at history reveals how vulnerable this fundamental right of freedom of speech is, such as during the time of national socialism or in the GDR.
-But even in the present day, we can observe how freedom of opinion and other democratic fundamental rights are being removed, even within the European Union.
-Questions are powerful: they are indicatory of our thinking and thus also of our actions.
-To be able to ask societal questions is not a matter of course.
+But even today we can observe how freedom of opinion and other fundamental democratic rights are being undermined, even within the European Union.
+Questions are powerful: they steer our thinking and thus also our actions.
+To be able to ask societal questions may not be taken for granted.